beamzer/M5StickC_Nixie_tube_Clock/README.md

 and put onto [github](https://github.com/McOrts/M5StickC_Nixie_tube_Clock) by [McOrts](https://github.com/McOrts)

 Mods by [me](https://github.com/beamzer):
+- addedd a HH:MM watchface and removed the MM:SS watchface (but it's still there in the code)
-- addedd blinking dots in mode 3+4 to indicate seconds
+- addedd blinking dots in most mode to indicate seconds
 - addedd brightness control through the side button
 - addedd a new mode which displays HH:MM and a small seconds bar below